Triage: Vomiting for 2 weeks getting worse

 Computer Read: NSR 96, marked ST depression consider subendocardial injury

-What is the most cause of EKG findings in this patient?
+What is the most likely cause of ECG findings in this patient?

 • A) PE